 The focus of the Cortright laboratory is to better understand cellular bioenergetics and metabolism, with emphasis on skeletal muscle, in order to develop strategies to treat obesity and type II diabetes.
-In this regard, studies examining the effects of exercise on mitocohdrial bioenergetics and substrate utlization are employed.
-Technologies examining mitochondrial respiration, genomics and prteomics are used.
+In this regard, studies examining the effects of exercise on mitochondrial bioenergetics and substrate utilization are employed.
+Technologies examining mitochondrial respiration, genomics and proteomics are used.
 Models involving cell culture of human myotubes, in vitro assessments of human and rodent skeletal muscle biopsies, and free living animals and humans are utilized in experimental designs.

 Principle Investigator – Cortright, R.N.
 East Carolina Diabetes Obesity Research Institute.
 Impaired Mitochondrial Function in Skeletal Muscle of African-American vs. Caucasian Women.